FluxML/Flux.jl/docs/src/tutorials/gradient_zoo.md

 Given a model, some data, and a loss function, this answers the question "what direction, in the space of the model's parameters, reduces the loss fastest?"

+This page is a brief overview of ways to perform automatic differentiation in Julia, and how they relate to Flux.

 ### `gradient(f, x)` interface

 Julia's ecosystem has many versions of `gradient(f, x)`, which evaluates `y = f(x)` then retuns `∂y_∂x`.
 The details of how they do this vary, but the interfece is similar.
 An incomplete list is (alphabetically):